gregorybchris/tuxc/README.md

 tuxc.org is an athlete run site and is not officially affiliated with the university.
 This site is created and maintained by the athletes of TUXC.

+This is not intended as a replacement for [gojumbos.com](https://www.gojumbos.com), although there is a [good archive of runs](https://www.gojumbos.com/maps.php) there as well.
+Over time it seems less and less likely an enterprising PHP dev will come along and take up the cause, so for now we have TypeScript.

+## Goals

+### Maintainability

+This project is comprised of a small backend, no external storage, and a relatively simple frontend.
+Project maintainers should think carefully before adding larger features or tools that might be difficult for future maintainers to learn and develop on.

+### Map ownership

+Previous route archives have relied on 3rd party mapping providers, which has obvious downsides.
+This project makes the decision to own the storage and presentation of maps.

+### Privacy

+This project aims to be respectful of privacy by refraining from publishing lore that could be harmful or hurtful to those involved.
+Some lore is not even worth posting publicly, but if it is, initials should be used.

+### Aesthetics

+This site is not going for a bootleg 90's internet look (as cool as that would have been).
+Updates should strive to be aesthetic and intuitive.
+Responsiveness and mobile-first design is desired.

 ## Tech stack

 This is a [Next.js](https://nextjs.org) app using [Tailwind CSS](https://tailwindcss.com) for styles and deployed on a free tier of [Vercel](https://vercel.com).
 A free tier of [Formspree](https://formspree.io) is used for collecting edits and new run submissions.
 The email <tuxc.org@gmail.com> is used to collect submissions.
 The same email was used to create the Formspree account.
 The Vercel account is owned by Chris Gregory (<christopher.b.gregory@gmail.com>).